Deadly Car Crash in Silver Spring - Maryland Injury Lawyers Blog

 Our thoughts and prayers go out to the family of the person killed in this crash.
 Although a lawsuit is not generally on a grieving family's mind, in a case like this it is important to get good legal representation on board right away.
 First of all, police investigations of bus accidents often are flawed in favor of the bus operator who is, like the Maryland police investigating the crash, seen by the police as a public employee.
 Also, in a fatal crash, unfortunately the operator of the Honda who was killed cannot give his version of the story.
 Evidence can fade.
 Skid marks can disappear.
 An INDEPENDENT investigation is crucial and it should be done soon after the crash.

 Another reason to consider legal representation right away is because if there is a product liability claim relating to the Honda Accord or the roadway condition(s), then the vehicle needs to be preserved and cannot be junked or destroyed.
-A Maryland lawyer can help make sure that crucial evidence such as the vehicle itself and skid marks, do not disappear as they often do in the days and weeks immediately after a fatal Maryland car accident.
+A Silver spring auto accident lawyer can help make sure that crucial evidence such as the vehicle itself and skid marks, do not disappear as they often do in the days and weeks immediately after a fatal Maryland car accident.

 Any Maryland family who loses a loved one in a car accident should also make a prompt personal injury protection claim (PIP Claim) with the car insurance policy covering the vehicle the person was operating and/or the operator's car insurance policy.
 PIP in Maryland generally covers funeral expenses and it is a no fault insurance that will be paid right away before a liability investigation is complete.
 The amount of coverage varies from $2,500.00 to $10,000.00.
-For more information about Maryland PIP claims and Maryland uninsured motorist claims visit our website or call us at 888-213-8140.
+For more information about Maryland PIP claims and Maryland uninsured motorist claims visit our website or call our Silver Spring injury lawyers at (888) 213-8140.

 The family of the person killed in this accident with the Ride-On Bus should also know that proper notice of the claim must be filed within 6 months of the crash pursuant to the Local Government Tort Claims Act.
 A lawyer can make sure that this requirement is complied with.
 This is an additional statutory requirement in addition to the 3 year Maryland statute of limitations for general negligence claims.